kendraio/kendraio-app/docs/workflow/blocks/mapping.rst

 To be valid JMESPath, keys and values must be wrapped in double quotes.
-For a hardcoded string, the value must be wrapped in backticks, otherwise it will result `null` for undefined variables.
+Hardcoded string's value must be wrapped in backticks, otherwise it will result `null` for undefined variables.

 .. code-block:: json